noi-techpark/odh-broker-mqtt/README.md

 ### Custom MQTT configuration

-If you want to provide a custom MQTT configuration, you have to do two things:
+If you want to provide a custom MQTT configuration, you have to do three things:

+- target the base image of the provided Dockerfile
 - provide your config files when you start Docker Compose
 - change the Docker Compose command to start mosquitto with your configuration

-> Note: if you provide your own config files, the settings in a `.env` file become irrelevant.
+> Note: if you provide your own config files, the settings in a `.env` file becomes irrelevant.

 The best way to provide your own config is to override the relevant parts in a `docker-compose.override.yml` file (take a look at [https://docs.docker.com/compose/extends](https://docs.docker.com/compose/extends) for more info on Docker compose config override).